 Tado thermostat review

-German tech company Tado launched its original smart thermostat in the UK back in 2014, and has since updated its thermostat to show off the room temerature (see above), as this aspect of the Nest display was liked by customers.
+German tech company Tado launched its original smart thermostat in the UK back in 2014, and has since updated its thermostat to show off the room temperature (see above).
 The new Tado box (third generation) features a touch LED display for enhanced use outside of the app and desktop controls.
 See also our Best smart heating system and thermostat feature.

 Unlike the Nest, the Tado has a more subtle, minimalist look, so shouldn't stand out in most domestic settings – unless you have black walls, of course.

 Its secret weapon and the bit that outs the "smart" in smart thermostat is the way that it links with your smartphone's GPS.
 Tado knows when you and your fellow residents are at home or how far away, and can dial down or turn up your heating based on this information, so you're not heating an empty house.
 As you get closer to home it recognises this, and starts heating the home ready for your return.

 Using such a system is a revelation in monitoring and controlling your domestic heating, and we're confident that savings are there to be made.
 The more control you have the more money you’ll save, and with sky-high energy prices right now you'd be silly to ignore all solutions.
 (See also: Heat Genius review.)

 Why buy a smart thermostat?